Liver (Hepatocellular) Cancer Screening (PDQ®)–Health Professional Version

 Serum AFP, a fetal-specific glycoprotein antigen, is the most widely used tumor marker for detecting patients with HCC.
 The reported sensitivity of AFP for detecting HCC varies widely in both hepatitis B virus (HBV)-positive and HBV-negative populations, which is attributable to overlap between screening and diagnosis study designs.
 When AFP is used for screening of high-risk populations, a sensitivity of 39% to 97%, specificity of 76% to 95%, and a positive predictive value (PPV) of 9% to 32% have been reported.[5-9] AFP is not specific for HCC.
 Titers also rise in acute or chronic hepatitis, in pregnancy, and in the presence of germ cell tumors.

-A prospective, 16-year, population-based, observational study of screening for hepatocellular cancer among 1,487 Alaska Natives chronically infected with HBV compared survival among screen-detected HCC patients with a historical comparison group of clinically diagnosed HCC patients.
+A prospective, 16-year, population-based, observational study of screening for HCC included 1,487 Alaska Native individuals chronically infected with HBV.
+The study compared survival among screen-detected patients with HCC with a historical comparison group of clinically diagnosed patients with HCC.
 The screening program’s target was AFP determination every 6 months.
 It achieved 97% sensitivity and 95% specificity (excluding pregnant women) for HCC.
 Such high sensitivity and specificity have not been found for other high-risk groups, such as individuals with cirrhosis.[11,12] Whether screening actually improved survival is not clear.

-Limitations in the sensitivity and specificity of AFP and ultrasound in surveillance of high-risk populations, such as individuals with cirrhosis, led to the assessment of computed tomography (CT) as an additional method for detection of HCC.
-Studies in patients with cirrhosis suggest that CT may be a more sensitive test for HCC than ultrasound or AFP more than 20 μg/L.[11,12]
+Limitations in the sensitivity and specificity of AFP and ultrasonography in surveillance of high-risk populations, such as individuals with cirrhosis, led to the assessment of computed tomography (CT) as an additional method for detection of HCC.
+Studies in patients with cirrhosis suggest that CT may be a more sensitive test for HCC than ultrasonography or AFP more than 20 μg/L.[11,12]

 Efficacy of Screening and Surveillance Programs